kartikayprashar/100404369_INFO4190_GitAssignment/README.md

 # 100404369 INFO 4190 Git Assignment

 <p>This project shows the sorting of both integers and strings.
-For example, this application enables users to modify both the numbers and strings array so the function may return the alphabetically sorted array.
+For example, this application enables users to modify both the numbers and strings array so the function may return the ascending or alphabetically sorted array.
 How a user may use this project is also shown.</p>

 ***